LLM module — #: <prompt> for shell-command generation

 hint row above the prompt.

-Config.api_base(static, baked into yourconfig.zig)$LLM_API_BASE(env var; name configurable viaConfig.api_base_env)$OLLAMA_HOST(Ollama-native fallback;/v1is suffixed automatically if absent — Ollama’s/v1/*mirror is OpenAI-compatible while its native API isn’t)
+Config.provider.http.api_base(static, baked into yourconfig.zig)$LLM_API_BASE(env var; name configurable viaConfig.provider.http.api_base_env)$OLLAMA_HOST(Ollama-native fallback;/v1is suffixed automatically if absent — Ollama’s/v1/*mirror is OpenAI-compatible while its native API isn’t)

-Config.api_base is the most robust because it doesn’t depend
+The static form is the most robust because it doesn’t depend on

 launcher that strips env can leave the env-var paths silently